xYujiax/serenas-shenanigans/README.md

 ### Interesting Aggregate

-This table shows an aggregation of power outages based on the CLIMATE.CATEGORY column corresponding to whether an outage occurs during a 'cold', 'normal', or 'warm' climate episode (based on the Oceanic Niño Index).
+This table shows an aggregation of power outages based on the CLIMATE.CATEGORY column corresponding to whether an outage occurs during a cold, normal, or warm climate episode (based on the Oceanic Niño Index).
 The Mean column represents the average number of outages that occur within each Climate Category.
 This aggregation is potentially useful in exploring whether a certain climate type has some affect over the number of power outages that occur.

 | Climate Category   |    Mean |